 A lot of the paper bedding I’ve seen being recommended on hedgehog advice websites is only being recommended because it’s good repeatable business for them.
 They wouldn’t make as much if the bedding was a one time purchase and reusable like fleecy fabric-based bedding.

-Others who recommend paper-based bedding actually don’t own a hedgehog or they own another small pet and think a pygmy hedgehog would be no different.
+Others who recommend paper-based bedding actually don’t own a hedgehog or they own another small pet and think a hedgehog would be no different.

 What’s in the paper pellets?